concon2015/pythonlogparser/README.md

  - The top busiest days for web traffic
  - The most and least requested files
  - Split the code into individual monthly log files
- - Access count for daily, weekly and monthly sections of time.
+ - Access count for daily, weekly and monthly sections of time
+ - Count the numebr of malformed lines and present a percentage

 # Instructions for Use